 Research design and management

+From 2017 to 2020, I developed and then led the Women, Peace and Security program at the International Peace Institute.
 Prior to this I was the the women, peace and security advocate in the women’s rights division at Human Rights Watch, where I focused both on international accountability to women’s rights in conflict, and on women, peace and security concerns in specific country situations.
 In this role, I continued to push governments and the UN to live up to their obligations to women and girls in armed conflict, and published pieces on Burma, Afghanistan, the Central African Republic, sexual exploitation and abuse, and women in peace talks.

 Before joining Human Rights Watch in 2015, I was the Executive Coordinator of the NGO Working Group on Women, Peace and Security, a senior-level leadership coalition of NGOs that holds the UN Security Council accountable to its obligations on women’s rights.